mukul-work/mukul-work/README.md

-# Hi, I'm Mukul 👋
+# Hi, I'm Mukul

-CS undergrad building full-stack web apps with a focus on backend — APIs, auth, and clean server-side architecture.
+I'm a CS undergrad building full-stack web apps with a focus on backend - APIs, auth, and clean server-side architecture.
 I care about understanding how things work, not just making them work.

 ---